 Diagnosis is by characteristic appearance.
 Cultures of lesions are indicated only when the patient does not respond to empiric therapy.
 Patients with recurrent impetigo should have nasal culture.
 Persistent infections should be cultured to identify MRSA.

 The affected area should be washed gently with soap and water several times a day to remove any crusts.
 Treatment for localized disease is topical mupirocin antibiotic ointment tid for 7 days or retapamulin ointment bid for 5 days.
-Oral antibiotics (eg, dicloxacillin or cephalexin 250 to 500 mg qid, 12.5 mg/kg qid for children, for 10 days) may be needed in patients with extensive or resistant lesions.
-Use of initial empiric therapy against MRSA is not typically advised unless there is compelling clinical evidence (eg, contact with a documented case or outbreak; high culture-documented prevalence in a practice area).
-Treatment of MRSA should be directed by culture and sensitivity test results; typically, clindamycin, rifampin, and trimethoprim/sulfamethoxazole are effective against most strains of community-associated MRSA.
+Fusidic acid 2% cream tid to qid until lesions resolve is as effective but is not available in the US.
+Oral antibiotics (eg, dicloxacillin or cephalexin 250 to 500 mg qid [12.5 mg/kg qid for children] for 10 days) may be needed in patients with extensive or resistant lesions; clindamycin 300 mg po q 6 h or erythromycin 250 mg po q 6 h may be used in penicillin-allergic patients, but resistance to both drugs is an increasing problem.
+Use of initial empiric therapy against MRSA is not typically advised unless there is compelling clinical evidence (eg, contact with a person who has a documented case, exposure to a documented outbreak, culture-documented local prevalence of > 10% or 15%).
+Treatment of MRSA should be directed by culture and sensitivity test results; typically, clindamycin, trimethoprim/sulfamethoxazole, and doxycycline are effective against most strains of community-associated MRSA.

 Other therapy includes restoring a normal cutaneous barrier in patients with underlying atopic dermatitis or extensive xerosis using topical emollients and corticosteroids if warranted.
 Chronic staphylococcal nasal carriers are given topical antibiotics (mupirocin) for 1 wk each of 3 consecutive months.